|Period:||Semester 1, Block I, II|

 The course is open to all MSc students from the Faculty of Science and to MSc students in the Biomedical Sciences program of LUMC.

-Note: The Science Journalism course is also one of the sections of the course Science Communication & Society Fundamentals (17 EC).
-Only this section can be taken separately.
+Note: The Science Journalism course is also one of the modules of the course Science Communication and Society Fundamentals (19 EC).
+Only this module can be taken separately.